stefan-bergstein/manuela-visual-inspection/ml/README.md

 # Convert Data Set to Darknet Yolo format

+The important aspect are the annotations that are locating the anomalies in the images.
+The mask images from the dataset should be converted into Yolo annotations.
 ## Download the Data Set

 Download the Metal Nut Data Set on you computer in `manuela-visual-inspection/ml/data`.